Rachel to the Rescue by Elinor Lipman

 She’s quick to admit that she only got the job at the official residence of the 45th President of the United States because of some distracted HR professional who interviewed her for the entry-level gig in slapdash fashion.

 I mean, looking back, wasn’t everything at the presidential palace being run in that kind of manner back then?
 She likely got the job because no one else wanted it.
-I mean, did anyone really want to work for Donald Trump?

-Anyway, out of sheer desperation, Rachel accepted.
+Out of sheer desperation, Rachel accepted.

 Her job title: reader at the Office of Correspondence.